About the ETC Contributors

 Michael & Amy Monroe

 Michael and Amy Monroe are the proud parents of four children, each of whom were adopted.
-Together they lead Tapestry, the adoption and foster care ministry at Irving Bible Church.
-Since 2005, Tapestry has grown to serve hundreds of families and children through a wide variety of educational events, training, support groups, financial assistance and community outreach.
+Together they founded Tapestry, the adoption and foster care ministry of Irving Bible Church.
+Since 2005, Tapestry has grown to serve thousands of families and their children through a wide variety of educational events, training, support groups, financial assistance and community outreach.
 Michael and Amy have had the privilege of personally providing support and counsel to countless couples and singles in the adoption and foster care process.
 They are also active leaders in the growing movement among Christian churches in America committed to serving orphans through adoption, foster care and global orphan care ministry.
-Michael and Amy speak regularly at adoption conferences and Michael writes frequently for national adoption and foster care publications.
 In 2010, they co-authored with Dr. Purvis Created To Connect: A Christian’s Guide to The Connected Child, a study guide companion to The Connected Child.
-Over 15,000 print copies of the study guide have been distributed, and it is widely used by churches ministries and support groups to help educate and encourage parents.
+Over 50,000 print copies of the study guide have been distributed, and it is widely used by churches ministries and support groups to help educate and encourage parents.

 Lisa Qualls and her husband Russ have eleven amazing children ranging in age from 25 to five, who came to them by both birth and adoption.
 Their adoption journey is marked by many joys as well challenges of trauma and attachment.
 They are passionate about adoption, orphan care, street children, and children living with HIV.
 Lisa writes the blog, One Thankful Mom where she explores issues related to adoption and family life.
 She also serves with From HIV to Home.
 Together Russ and Lisa serve on the Board of Until Then.